ADMINISTRATIVE SECTION

 private schools and utilities in accordance with the Nevada Revised

 Statutes.
-A critical function of the planning section is
+A critical function of planning, is

 structure and maintains the state’s common operating picture, tracks resources,